BiancaZimmer/masterthesis/README.md

 4. Deleted the XAI demonstrator since it was not compatible with the tensorflow versions anymore

 See own README.md in this folder for detailed information

+### results
+Contains some of our results used for the evaluation of the master thesis.
+You can find example images of the prototypes as well as selected Near Hits and Near Misses (NHNM) in the respective sub-folders.

 ### sort_ttv.py
 Stands for _sort test train validation_.
 This is a helper Python file which can sort images